jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 In Markdown, whitespace at the end of a line is meaningful.
 Adding two trailing spaces at the end of a line creates a hard line break.
-Markdown Mode highlights these spaces to draw attention to them, in case the whitespace was suprious.
+Markdown Mode highlights these spaces to draw attention to them, in case the whitespace was spurious.
 Markdown Mode also respects hard line breaks when filling paragraphs.

 W> Line break behavior is different in GitHub Flavored Markdown, where